 These are a spectacular set of pictographs located inside of the University of California Motte Rimrock Reserve.
 The Reserve is private and set aside for study and research only.
 I was enough lucky to be invited on site.
 There is a caretaker living here at all times.
 Please do not trespass.
+No directions for this trip.

 We investigated several granite boulders and rock shelters with impressive sets of pictograph panels.
 The pictographs have the characteristic design elements (geometric style and layout; notably zig-zags, dots, and diamond chains) of the San Luis Rey style.
 This style type occurs mainly along the San Luis Rey